iiamsona/causal-formula-app/README.md

 # 🧮 Causal formula app

-A lightweight React application that allows users to perform mathematical operations with dynamic tokens — similar to the behavior of Causal.
-The app supports autocomplete suggestions and evaluates expressions using token values, powered by [mathjs](https://mathjs.org/).
+A lightweight React application that allows users to perform mathematical operations with dynamic **tags** — similar to the behavior of Causal.
+The app supports autocomplete suggestions and evaluates expressions using tag values, powered by [mathjs](https://mathjs.org/).

 ## ✨ Features

-* Dynamic autocomplete for tokens via API
+* Dynamic autocomplete for tags via API
 * Real-time evaluation of mathematical formulas
-* Token-based expression building
+* Tag-based expression building
 * Type-safe React with Zustand state management
 * Beautifully styled with Tailwind CSS
+* Attached dropdowns on each tag for interaction

 ## 🔧 Tech Stack